 Brian Bigley - Irish Musician, Dancer, Pipemaker

-His interest in maintaining the best sound possible led Brian to study the art of pipe-making with Seth Gallagher in upstate New York and time spent with flute maker Patrick Olwell.
-He is currently making pipes in the style of the late Dave Williams and is an accomplished reed maker.
+His interest in maintaining that ethereal sound led Brian to study the art of pipe making with the prolific pipe maker Seth Gallagher in New York and the master flute maker Patrick Olwell in Virginia.
+He is currently making pipes in the style of the late Dave Williams and has a waiting list of over a year.

-Competitive accolades include taking first prize for senior piping at the Midwest Regional Fleadh Cheoil 2007.
+Competitive accolades include taking first prize for senior piping at the Midwest Regional Fleadh Cheoil.

 Brian now lives near Cleveland, OH with his fiddler wife Kristen and dancing children James and Kathleen.